 - Decode unfamiliar songs – same as patterns

 Since the students had already done this in vocal music class, speaking the rhythms only, they could quickly transfer the knowledge to their instruments.
-When it was time to introduce tonal reading the process was the same.
+When it was time to introduce tonal reading, the process was the same.
 We began with patterns using do, re, and mi.
 Students looked at the patterns on a 5-line staff with a clef, but only saw note heads, so no rhythms were associated with the patterns.
-Every pattern or song the students read was sung and decoded first, before playing.
-After going through the process with non-rhythmic patterns, I repeated everything with patterns that also utilized the rhythms we were working on.
-Finally, the steps were repeated using songs, both familiar and unfamiliar.
+Every pattern or song the students read was sung and decoded first before playing.
+After going through the process with non-rhythmic patterns, I repeated everything with patterns that also used the rhythms we were working on.
+Finally, we repeated the steps using songs, both familiar and unfamiliar.

 The Method Book

 You may have noticed, I still haven’t mentioned a method book!
 At this point, students were only looking at the Conversational Solfege materials I had created.
 The CS curriculum contains rhythm pattern sheets I could distribute to students.
 The tonal patterns and songs were more challenging, since they had to be in the correct key for each instrument.
 I could re-create these sheets quickly in Sibelius to make that work.
 It wasn’t until students were comfortable reading songs with do, re, and mi that I distributed method books and showed students how to find additional music containing these pitches.